 - Don’t overlook insurance

-However, those who collect stamps are interested in philately (the study of stamps and postal history).
+However, those who collect stamps are interested in philately, which is the study of stamps and postal history.

-Collectors are not particularly interested in the monetary value of stamps, but are in it for the joy of collecting.
+Collectors aren’t particularly interested in the monetary value of stamps.
+They enjoy collecting.

-For investors, only a tiny percentage of stamps are valuable enough for them to consider investing in.
+For investors, only a tiny percentage of stamps are valuable.

 But, even so, why can investing in stamps pay dividends?

-- They are largely unrelated to other investments.
-A lot of investments are related to the state of economy so if the economy is struggling, shares and property, for example, might lose their value.
-Stamps are largely unaffected by the economy, however, and are instead dependent upon the demand from stamp buyers.
-This means stamps can retain their value even when other investments begin to struggle.
+A lot of investments are related to the state of economy.
+So, if the economy is struggling, shares and property, for example, might lose their value.
+Stamps are largely unaffected by the economy.
+Instead, they depend on the demand from buyers.
+This means stamps can retain their value even when other investments struggle.

-- Investment grade stamps have consistently grown in value.
-Prices have risen steadily over the past 10 years, rising by 133.5 per cent in the past decade — a compound annual growth rate of 8.8% — according to Stanley Gibbons investment GB250 Index, which tracks the performance of the top 250 investment-grade British stamps.
+Prices have risen steadily over the past 10 years, growing by 133.5% in the past decade.
+That’s a compound annual growth rate of 8.8%, according to Stanley Gibbons investment GB250 Index, which tracks the performance of the top 250 investment-grade British stamps.
 What’s more, during the financial crash of 2008-2010, the value of stamps actually increased by 17.7%.

-- You’ll be paying capital gains on the profit you make, not income tax.
-Whereas income tax has a top rate of 45%, capital gains tax has a top rate of 28%.
+Income tax has a top rate of 45%.
+Meanwhile, capital gains tax has a top rate of 28%.

-You should be aware, however, that stamp investments are not covered by the Financial Conduct Authority so you’re not covered if you lose money on your investment, as is the case with quite a few different types of investments, particularly in collectables.
+You should be aware, however, that stamp investments aren’t covered by the Financial Conduct Authority.
+This means you’re not covered if you lose money on your investment.
+That’s the case with quite a few types of investments, particularly collectibles.

-Stamp investing is also not recommended as something that should be a big part of your investment portfolio.
-Stanley Gibbons, a company that specialises in everything to do with postage stamps, recommend it should be no-more than 10% of your portfolio.
+You also shouldn’t let stamp investing become a big part of your investment portfolio.
+Stanley Gibbons, a company that specialises in everything to do with postage stamps, recommend it should be no more than 10% of your portfolio.

 This is a key point when it comes to finding out how to invest in stamps to make sensible money.

-Bearing that in mind, of course, you should only invest in stamps which have a healthy number of collectors desiring them and, you believe, will continue to want them in the future, as far as you can tell.
+Bearing that in mind, you should only invest in stamps a healthy number of collectors want.
+And will want in the future, as far as you can tell.

-- Condition.
-If you’re looking to make a profit with any form of collectible, the condition is going to play a vital role.
-Stamps are “graded” to describe condition and value and can range from “superb”, where the stamp is considered perfect in all respects and the finest quality, to “poor”, where the stamp itself may be torn or damaged or the design is off-centre.
-To gauge the condition of the stamp you are considering, check out for colour fading, the edging and the state of the gum on the back of the stamp.
+If you’re looking to make a profit with any form of collectible, condition plays a vital role.
+Stamps are “graded” to describe condition and value.
+This can range from “superb”, where the stamp is considered perfect in all respects and the finest quality, to “poor”, where the stamp itself may be torn or damaged, or the design is off-centre.
+To gauge the condition of the stamp, check for colour fading, the edging and the state of the gum on the back of the stamp.

-- Authenticity.
-You need to be able to prove your stamp is authentic, so make sure you get a certificate from a trusted organisation or seller when buying your stamps.
+You’ll need to prove your stamp is authentic.
+Make sure you get a certificate from a trusted organisation or seller when buying your stamps.

 A good example of a stamp to look our for is the Penny Black.
-They’re well regarded and likely to be a good investment but they’re not actually rare and can be bought for as little as £10.
+They’re well regarded and likely to be a good investment, but they’re not actually rare.
+You can get one for as little as £10.

 As always when investing, look to buy low so you’ll eventually be able to sell on at a profit.